ylmrx/iplocalize/README.md

 - `timeout`: timeout (directly passed to requests, the actual request might be longer than timeout)
 - `threads`: number of concurrent jobs

-The default value for threads is 100, it might sound huge, but it gave me *me* pretty good results, feel free to tweak it to your needs.
+The default value for threads is 100, it might sound huge, but it gave *me* pretty good results, feel free to tweak it to your needs.

 ## Command line